 Available evidence suggests that Woodcroft developed over the centuries into more of a working farm than a comfortable seat.
 When Sir William Blackett bought it from his distant cousin in 1676 he was already a wealthy man, and had bought Newe House (Anderson Place), Newcastle the previous year.
 His reason for buying Woodcroft seems likely to have been based on a wish to acquire the ancestral home of the Blacketts, denied to him as an heir through his descent from a younger son.
 He was not to enjoy it for long, however, as he died in 1680, leaving Woodcroft and much of his estates to his younger son, William, who became a Baronet in his own right a few years later.

-It is now possible to stay at this ancient home of the Blacketts in a newly built holiday cottage on Woodcroft Farm, within a short distance of Old Woodcroft.
-The location is an ideal base for exploring Weardale and many other areas where branches of the Blacketts have lived over the centuries.
+It is now possible to stay at this ancient home of the Blacketts in a newly built holiday cottage on Woodcroft Farm, close to the present farmhouse, and within a short distance of Old Woodcroft.
+The location is also an ideal base for exploring Weardale and many other areas where branches of the Blacketts have lived over the centuries.
 For more information please visit the Yeka Byre Cottage site.